 Have you ever noticed that much of our suffering stems from limiting beliefs?
 That it can stop you from happiness or peace everywhere in life?
-For me, this is the belief “I’m not lovable.”
+This is the belief that “I’m not lovable.”

 How it all started

-Who I have to be to keep the lie
+Who do I have to be to keep the lie?

 In cleaning this up with them, I found out how exhausting it is for them!
-You see, I knew it was exhausting me; hiding how unlovable I am is what both keeps me up at night and what I pass out to.
-But in speaking with people authentically about the lie I’ve been living in, I found out that they felt not good enough and had to try to love me even more so I’d finally see it and believe them.
+I knew it was exhausting me; hiding how unlovable I am is what keeps me up at night and what I pass out to.
+But in speaking with people authentically about the lie I’ve been living in, I discovered that they felt not good enough and had to try to love me even more so I’d finally see it and believe them.
 UGH!!!

 Discovering I’m lovable